 - [Determine why?]
 Why have you chosen not to go to college?
 How long have you had this idea?
 Is it that you have not decided on a major?
 Or go to a particular college.
-Or you want to sit out a year or so?
+Or do you want to sit out a year or so?
 Do you want to save us money?
-Do you want to avoid incurring the college debt?
-There are too many relevant questions to list them here.
+Do you want to avoid incurring college debt?
+There are too many relevant questions to list here.

 g.
 Trust is a critical part of Family Relationships.

 The dictionary defines trust as the belief in the reliability, truth, or strength of someone or something.
-It is important to point out that trust is a perception rather than a fact.
+It is essential to point out that trust is a perception rather than a fact.
 A person who tells you something is trustworthy if they believe what they are saying is true.
 The converse is also true.
 It is improper to call someone untrustworthy just because they were wrong.

 People can be trustworthy and wrong at the same time.

 Example.
 If your 6-year-old son said that he did not eat the cookie, you must investigate his state of mind before questioning his honesty.
 Challenging a child’s honesty can be devastating.
 A reasonable investigation is therefore required.
-The first question is “Did you eat a cookie?”
+The first question is, “Did you eat a cookie?”
 Then ask for some of the details.
-How did you get cookie crumbs on your mouth?
+How did you get cookie crumbs in your mouth?
 Were you the only one in the kitchen?
 Is there something I do not know?
 Then you may make a judgment call.
 However, in this example, a six-year-old should not be too severely shamed for lying or being dishonest.
 Almost all 6-year-old kids lie from time to time.

 [Do not Lie Directly to Child.]
 It is important not to lie directly to your children.
-If your child asks if they can go to the park and play, don’t say the park is closed, the car is out of gas, or you don’t have time, when those facts are untrue.
+If your child asks if they can go to the park and play, don’t say the park is closed, the car is out of gas, or you don’t have time when those facts are untrue.
 It is best to tell them the truth, such as: “I don’t want you to go right now.”
 Sometimes the truth details are too stressful or reveal false fears, such as “I don’t want you to go because I am afraid to expose you to dangerous strangers.”
 Telling your kids your unreasonable fears is not healthy since it may cause them to develop those fears.
 The first statement adequately covers the proper response and is truthful.

-[Privacy Matters] When a child is an infant there is constant contact so that the issue of privacy is not a problem.
+[Privacy Matters] When a child is an infant, there is constant contact so that the issue of privacy is not a problem.

-- The Adolescence period (age 10 to 13) is a transition period.
+The Adolescence period (age 10 to 13) is a transition period.
 The children’s bodies are changing, and they become curious.
 Girls typically develop 1 to 2 years earlier than boys.
 Some girls begin having their period around 12 -14 and about 2-3 years after the onset of breast development.
-During this pre-teen period there is a need for privacy.
+During this pre-teen period, there is a need for privacy.

-The normal definition is a strong feeling of support or allegiance.
+The standard definition is a strong feeling of support or allegiance.
 Loyalty to family members is much stronger.
 Most parents will protect their children with their lives if needed.
 There should be no ranking of importance between children.